fiskalizimi/pos-golang/readme.md

 -----END CERTIFICATE REQUEST-----
 ```

-After the CSR is generated and signed with the private key, then a POST request is sent to the ```https://fiskalizimi.atk-ks.org/ca/signcsr``` endpoint with the following JSON:
+After the CSR is generated and signed with the private key, then a POST request is sent to the ```https://fiskalizimi.atk-ks.org/ca/signcsr``` (for test the url is: ```https://fiskalizimi-test.atk-ks.org/ca/signcsr```) endpoint with the following JSON:

 ```
 {